Here's Why People Were Mad When Apple Called Its Stores "Town Squares"

 Just two years after it moved into its current, Frank Gehry-designed headquarters, Facebook plans to build yet another campus with retail open to the public, including a grocery store and a pharmacy, and 1,500 apartments, 15% of them below-market rate, in line with local requirements.
 (A Facebook spokesperson said the company is working with the city of Menlo Park to determine who will be able to apply for the apartments.)
 The spokesperson told BuzzFeed News, “Facebook has been committed to being a good neighbor and community partner since moving to Menlo Park in 2011.
 We have been working with community leaders to identify much needed services, and we’re looking forward to seeing our vision come to life.”
 In the attempt to “create a sense of place,” the project’s lead designer has said, “I think that’s why we had to create, basically, part of a new city — not just a typical office park venture.”

-Google uses similar rhetoric in pitching a transit-centered “village” that would remake downtown San Jose with 6 million to 8 million square feet of new offices, although it’s too early to know exactly how it will look.
+Google uses similar rhetoric in pitching a transit-centered “village” that would remake downtown San Jose with 6 to 8 million square feet of new offices, although it’s too early to know exactly how it will look.
 “Google shares the city’s vision,” Mark Golan, a vice president of real estate services for Northern California, told the city council in June.

 If this civic-minded rhetoric leads to better urban planning, it’s to the benefit of cities, their citizens, and companies alike.
-At the same time, it’s part of the tech industry’s broader tactic to engender goodwill among lawmakers, consumers, and the public at large — despite its often un-civic behavior.
+At the same time, it’s part of the tech industry’s broader tactic to engender goodwill among lawmakers, consumers, and the public at large — despite its often uncivic behavior.

 Tech giants like to describe their missions in noble, inclusive language, like “every voice has the power to impact the world” (Twitter) and “give people the power to build community and bring the world closer together” (Facebook).
 They also harvest troves of consumer data to sell ads, act like (alleged) monopolies, hide their algorithms, evade billions in taxes, and operate largely in secrecy.